 What Is The Difference Between A Bookkeeper And An Accountant?

-A bookkeeper records and classifies a company’s daily financial transactions (e.g., sales, payroll, payment of bills, etc.).
+A book-keeper is responsible for keeping track of and organising all of an organization’s daily financial transactions (e.g., sales, payroll, payment of bills, etc.).

 While both bookkeeping and accounting are important aspects of running a business, there is a distinction to be made.